-As this information is not readily available at all online casinos, rookie spinners sometimes have no other option but to try and second-guess the risk involved in their slots of interest.
-Many players rely solely on intuition so their assessment is anything but accurate.
+As this information is not readily available at all online casinos, rookie spinners sometimes have no other option but to try to second-guess the risk involved in their slots of interest.
+Many players rely solely on intuition, so their assessment is anything but accurate.

-The good news is there are more reliable factors in determining slot volatility than following your gut feeling.
-Jackpot size, payout distribution, maximum bets, and the number of special features can be all used as indicators of a slot’s approximate volatility.
+The good news is that there are more reliable factors for determining slot volatility than following your gut feeling.
+Jackpot size, payout distribution, maximum bets, and the number of special features can all be used as indicators of a slot’s approximate volatility.

-Keep on reading as we tackle these factors in further detail along with their impact on the winning chances of reel spinners.
+Keep on reading as we tackle these factors in further detail, along with their impact on reel spinners’ chances of winning.

 Standard Deviation, Variance, and Volatility

-Many gamblers use the terms standard deviation, variance, and volatility interchangeably when referring to the risk level involved in playing different slots.
-So let’s first have a look at what standard deviation is to see whether the term’s meaning overlaps with that of variance and volatility.
+Many gamblers use the terms standard deviation, variance, and volatility interchangeably when discussing the risk level of different slots.
+First, let’s examine what standard deviation means to determine whether the term overlaps with variance and volatility.

 Standard Deviation